byterubpay/byterub-site/_posts/2019-07-15-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-07-15.md

 **\<suraeNoether>** this question occurred to me yesterday and i forgot to write it down
 **\<dEBRUYNE>** Price moved from ~50 to ~70 (from christmas to may), so that doesn't seem right
 **\<sarang>** Shall we move on from this topic for now?
-**\<suraeNoether>** dEBRUYNE: i had only gains from the time that i was holding crypto. i just received 591 XMR worth $28,509 at the time, whereas when I posted the request it was for 591 XMR worth $60,100.
+**\<suraeNoether>** dEBRUYNE: i had only gains from the time that i was holding crypto. i just received 591 BTR worth $28,509 at the time, whereas when I posted the request it was for 591 BTR worth $60,100.
 The question is the gap in time between funding-completed and the time it hit the Konferenco wallet on Feb 2
 **\<nioc>** there were donations till at least Dec 16
 **\<suraeNoether>** i'm fine with waiting for specific dates from luigi or whoever can tell us
 **\<suraeNoether>** and moving on